martin356/python-semver4/README.md

 So the new version in the described scenario would be *0.4.2.1*

-At the end, the modification means only the one number.
+At the end, the modification is only the one number.

 ## Usage
 Few samples how to use the module.
+There are tow classes:
+- *Version4*: this class parses a version which includes the fix part as described above
+- *SemVersion*: classis semver2.0 version parser

 ```python
 from semver4 import Version